beefoo/lclabs-jfp24/README.md

 ### The Use and Ethics of Machine Learning

 For *Collaging through Space and Time* to be successful, we needed a tool that would allow us to manipulate images at scale.
-The ability to detect and segements hundreds (and eventually thousands) of images was possible *because* of machine learning models like Faster R-CNN and EffcientSAM.
+The ability to detect and segments hundreds (and eventually thousands) of images was possible *because* of machine learning models like Faster R-CNN and EffcientSAM.

 However, we were keenly aware of the biases baked into machine learning and the dubiousness of ethical data practices surrounding this technology.
-As you will see in [Object Detection Evaluation: Faster R-CNN](#object-detection-evaluation-faster-r-cnn), we opted to use the Faster R-CNN object detection model, which utilizes the Microsoft Common Objects in Contect (MS COCO) dataset.
-There are ethical concerns with *how* this dataset was trained and from where the data was retrived, but due to the duration of this project (10 weeks), training a model with our own dataset would not be possible.
+As you will see in [Object Detection Evaluation: Faster R-CNN](#object-detection-evaluation-faster-r-cnn), we opted to use the Faster R-CNN object detection model, which utilizes the Microsoft Common Objects in Context (MS COCO) dataset.
+There are ethical concerns with *how* this dataset was trained and from where the data was retrieved, but due to the duration of this project (10 weeks), training a model with our own dataset would not be possible.

-In the process of choosing an object detection model, we were particularly concerned with if the model would recognize subjects of various skin tones, if the labeling of such subjects were consistently correct (does the model recognize a darker-skinned persoon as a person?), and if the model's performance would remain consistent regardless of the quality of the image (black and white, sepia-tones, color, etc.).
+In the process of choosing an object detection model, we were particularly concerned with if the model would recognize subjects of various skin tones, if the labeling of such subjects were consistently correct (does the model recognize a darker-skinned person as a person?), and if the model's performance would remain consistent regardless of the quality of the image (black and white, sepia-tones, color, etc.).

-We took extensive measures to ensure that the machine learning models we incorporated into *Collaging through Space and Time* would not cause harm to our mostly young demographic or to those of marginlaized identities.
+We took extensive measures to ensure that the machine learning models we incorporated into *Collaging through Space and Time* would not cause harm to our mostly young demographic or to those of marginalized identities.
 You can read more about the testing we did to ensure efficacy in this area in [Object Detection Evaluation: Faster R-CNN](#object-detection-evaluation-faster-r-cnn).
 You can also view our pre-planning worksheets where we evaluated the risks and benefits of using machine learning below:

 [Phase I: Use Case Assessment](documentation-aids/documentation-aids/Use_Case_Assessment_Worksheet_2023-jfp-24.pdf) [Phase II: Risk Assessment](documentation-aids/PhaseII_Risk_Assessement_-_2023-10-30-draft.pdf)